astralojia/Free4GameDevsX2Scaler/README.md

 # Free4GameDevsX2Scaler
 A free pixel-art upscaler for Unity using the MIT license, designed specifically for game developers.
 Open-source and for use commercially and non-commercially.

+# Installation
+Free4GameDevsX2-master must either be in the Assets root directory, or the Standard Assets directory (the latter is recommended!).
+It can be named either 'Free4GameDevsX2' or 'Free4GameDevsX2-master' (default Github name).

 # How To Use
 Drag your files into the 'InputFolder'.
 Unity will automatically change it's texture settings to work with the Scanner.
 SVG and JPG files may work, right now it's compatible with